 The SFMTA has been collaborating with Caltrans to review the feasibility, design and development of these improvements.
 The SFMTA is also coordinating closely with the San Francisco County Transportation Authority and has consulted with the Metropolitan Transportation Commission and the Golden Gate Bridge, Highway and Transportation District.

-The temporary emergency HOV lanes would be striped with white paint, HOV stenciling and signage, making it easily reversible if necessary.
-The temporary emergency HOV lanes will automatically be removed within 120 days after the city’s emergency order is lifted, unless there is a public process to make the temporary emergency HOV lanes permanent.
+The temporary emergency HOV lanes are striped with white paint, HOV stenciling and signage, making it easily reversible if necessary.

 Outreach and Evaluation

 The urgent nature of this emergency calls for putting temporary measures into place, directly on the street.
 This accelerated approach allows the city to respond quickly to protect public health and support economic recovery while we work with the community to evaluate and make adjustments to the temporary HOV lanes as needed.

 Areas of evaluation will include, but are not limited to:

 - Health and safety benefits

 - Economic health